The Intake

 Regulatory standards and compliance

-While there's been a federal push for the use of certified EHRs, not every EHR vendor offers an ONC-certified product.
+While there's been a federal push for more EHRs to meet certification criteria, not every EHR vendor offers an ONC-certified product.
 However, partnering with one that does is the best way for your medical practice to ensure compliance with current and future regulations such as HIPAA, information blocking prevention, and price transparency requirements.

 A certified EHR also helps your medical practice qualify for incentives and avoid downward payment adjustments under the Quality Payment Program.
 It provides the technical capabilities you need to collect and report the right data to CMS.